What type of content do you primarily create?

 Your footage is automatically saved in the Camera Roll of the Photos app (or Recents album for newer iOS versions).

 You can also make part of the video play in slow-mo and the rest at regular speed.
+This technique, sometimes called "speed ramping," creates dynamic videos that highlight specific moments.
 To do this:

 Tap the video thumbnail, then tap Edit.